Healthcare Assistant (HA21) Technical Certificate of Credit

 The program prepares students with classroom training and practice as well as the clinical experiences necessary to work in a variety of settings including hospitals, doctor's offices, clinics, outpatient care centers, family practices, nursing homes, and group practices or to pursue further education in healthcare.

-The standard curriculum for the Health Care Assistant Certificate is designed for the semester system.
+The standard curriculum for the Healthcare Assistant Certificate is designed for the semester system.
 Students may enter the Certificate program during any semester term.

 Minimum credit hours required for completion will vary depending upon option selected.
 See program options section for specific minimum semester credit hours required.

-Option One - HEALTH CARE TECHNICIAN
+Option One – NURSING SPECIALTY SPECIALIZATION

-Option Two - PHLEBOTOMY
+Option Two – PHLEBOTOMY SPECIALIZATION

 Requirements